 Welcome to MDM Hotel Warsaw

-Our hotel in Warsaw is well equipped for business and leisure visitors.
-Enjoy comfortable accommodation and the best facilities at MDM Hotel in Warsaw.
-Keep up to date and connect to our free Wi-Fi or choose to stay disconnected and enjoy stunning city center views from your room.
+Your Warsaw adventure starts here!
+Our hotel is perfectly located in the center of Warsaw and well equipped for business, leisure and family needs.
+Enjoy our comfortable accommodation and the best facilities.
+Keep up to date and connect to our free Wi-Fi or choose to stay disconnected and enjoy stunning city center views from your comfy room - or simply visit one of plenty local attractions.

 Why stay with us